 Avalon Organics Thickening Shampoo

-It nourishes your hair from scalp to tip, leaving it thicker, stronger, and shinier.
+I noticed it nourished my hair from scalp to tip, leaving it thicker, stronger, and shinier in just 4-6 weeks of use.

 So if your hair’s been a victim of postpartum hair loss, this shampoo fixes them right up.

-For one thing, it contains a completely natural blend of ingredients like Ginkgo Biloba and cinchona bark that promote scalp circulation.
+I was excited to use this product because firstly, it contains a completely natural blend of ingredients like Ginkgo Biloba and cinchona bark that are both lauded for their hair growth abilities.

 It also contains a pleasant natural fragrance.
 So shampooing your hair becomes a nice little hair spa-break from the baby.